micromdm/squirrel/README.md

 `-basic-auth` flag must be set to a password which will be used for authentication to the munki repo.

 Once the server starts, you will see a prompt which prints the correct Authorization header that you need to add to your munki configuration profile.
+The help text is convenient, but you might want to disable it if you're capturing logs somewhere.
+Use `-no-help` flag to disable printing the help text.

 Example:
 ```